 The history of our company goes back to 1996, when the first retail chains began operating in Poland.
 Sebastian Starzyński, then a third-year student of the Warsaw School of Economics, noticed that there were few entities on the market capable of delivering operating data for innovative trade.
 This was when SESTA Badania Marketingowe began to operate, striving to respond to such needs.
 To his initiative he invited other students.
 Since most of them returned to their hometowns during weekends, they could collect data in local shops.
 This is how the first interviewers network developed, supported by an analyst, who was Sebastian’s next door neighbour.

 At the time, the entire company was in my briefcase.
 Every Monday, we would meet in Aula Spadochronowa of the Warsaw School of Economics, collect completed questionnaires and work out a plan of action.
-I remember that I spent the first money I earned on a company fax machine, which allowed us to send subsequent offers more effectively, recalls Sebastian Starzyński, founder and current CEO of ABR SESTA.
+I remember that I spent the first money I earned on a company fax machine, which allowed us to send subsequent offers more effectively, recalls Sebastian Starzyński, founder of ABR SESTA.

 At first, we only offered price, distribution and promotion surveys for large multinationals.
 We also cooperated with other research agencies as a regional coordinator.
 In 1998, we introduced consumer qualitative and quantitative research, which enabled us to dynamically develop in subsequent years.
 The student project had already grown into a meaningful business.
 We set up a civil law partnership and moved to a professional office, in which we soon hired a team of ABR SESTA analysts.
 All this resulted in first large, long-term cooperation contracts.